- E-mailSorin.Bangu@uib.no

 - Postal AddressPostboks 78055020 Bergen

-My main area of competence is contemporary philosophy of science, broadly understood.
-Most of my work is in philosophy of mathematics and philosophy of physics, and very often addresses issues at their boundary.
+I have (some) comptence in two areas of analytic philosophy.
+One is contemporary philosophy of science, broadly understood.
+I work in philosophy of mathematics and philosophy of physics, and very often address issues at their boundary.
 I also venture into metaphysics and epistemology (especially when they are scientifically relevant), philosophy of logic and history of science and mathematics.
-I have longstanding interests in the history of analytic philosophy, in Quine and especially later Wittgenstein.
+Another area in which I have longstanding interests is the history of analytic philosophy: Quine and especially later Wittgenstein.
 I am involved in the activities of the Wittgenstein Archives Bergen WAB hosted by our department.
 (More details on my personal webpage)

 Grants/Awards (selection)